When to Travel to Seoul, South Korea: Seasonal & Monthly Weather Guide

 What to wear in autumn

-The dropping temperatures from the insane highs of summer mean that you’ll need to pack a few additional layers for the autumn months.
-When choosing what to wear in Korea in fall, be sure to bring along warm base layers for the cooler days.
+The dropping temperatures from the insane highs of summer mean that we’ll need to pack a few additional layers for the autumn months.
+When choosing what to wear in Korea in the fall, I’d recommend bringing along warm base layers for the cooler days.

-A comfortable fleece jacket or warm long-sleeved sweater paired with a softshell outer layer will work wonders.
+After working in Korea during the fall months as a teacher, I’d say that a comfortable fleece jacket or warm long-sleeved sweater paired with a softshell outer layer will work wonders.
 For the odd rainy day, don’t forget to carry a rain jacket.
-Fall is also one of the finest seasons for hiking in Seoul.
-Pack a pair of sturdy hiking shoes to crack the city and region’s most popular trails.

 Winter